strawberry-graphql/strawberry/docs/guides/extensions.md

 ### Execution Context

-The `Extension` object has a `execution_context` property on `self` of type `ExecutionContext`.
-This object can be used to gain access to additional graphql context, or request context.
-See the [`ExecutionContext` type](https://github.com/strawberry-graphql/strawberry/blob/main/strawberry/types/execution.py) for available data.
+The `Extension` object has an `execution_context` property on `self` of type `ExecutionContext`.

+This object can be used to gain access to additional GraphQL context, or the request context.
+Take a look at the [`ExecutionContext` type](https://github.com/strawberry-graphql/strawberry/blob/main/strawberry/types/execution.py) for available data.

 ```python
 from strawberry.extensions import Extension